Close

 Speaker Selection

 • Panels may consist of a maximum of four (4) speakers total.
-Innovative format sessions have flexible speaker requirements.
+Sessions with more innovative formats may require further discussion about speaker requirements.
 Please include this information in the "Facilitation Requirements" field on the submission form.

-• One speaker should be assigned to serve as moderator for panel sessions.
+• One of the four speaker should be assigned to serve as moderator for panel sessions.

 • Approved in-house speakers will receive a complimentary meeting registration.